Copper-tailed hummingbird: Distribution and habitat

-The South American Classification Committee of the American Ornithological Society includes Suriname in the range of S. v. cupreicauda and also notes its occurrence as a vagrant in French Guiana.
+The South American Classification Committee of the American Ornithological Society includes Suriname in the range of S. c. cupreicauda and also notes its occurrence as a vagrant in French Guiana.

 The copper-tailed hummingbird inhabits a variety of semi-open to open subtropical landscapes including the edges of gallery forest, plantations, scrub- and brushlands, river islands, and low secondary forest.
 It mostly occurs on the lower to middle slopes of the tepuis at elevations between 400 and 1700 m.
-S. v. cupreicauda has been found as low as 60 m and S. v. duidae as low as 180 m.
+S. c. cupreicauda has been found as low as 60 m and S. c. duidae as low as 180 m.

 Behavior

 Movement

 The copper-tailed hummingbird is basically sedentary, but the nominate subspecies is known to make erratic seasonal movements.

 Feeding

 The copper-tailied hummingbird's foraging strategy and details of its diet are not well documented.
 Though its nectar sources have not been studied, it has been photographed feeding at plants of many different families.
 In addition to necatar it feeds on small arthropods.